Diagrams of Inferno

 (Inf.
 11.112-114)

 Readers of Dante in the 21st century face a host of challenges, some linguistic and others cultural.
 Perhaps it is strange to consider that one among these challenges is a direct result of light pollution.
 Short of traveling to a designated dark sky zone, it is near impossible to fathom the night sky as it once appeared, unencumbered by the glow of artificial nighttime lighting.
-Of course, this was the norm for Dante and his contemporaries, who enjoyed the nightly show of roaming, constellated skies in perfect darkness.
-Today, however, it is reported that 83% of the global population live beneath light polluted skies (Energy.gov)—our “notte privata / d’ogne pianeto” caused, perhaps paradoxically, not by the “buio d’inferno,” but by shining lights.
+Of course, this was the norm for Dante and his contemporaries, who enjoyed the nightly show of roaming, constellated skies in perfect, primordial darkness.
+Today, however, it is reported that 83% of the global population lives beneath light polluted skies (Energy.gov)—our “notte privata / d’ogne pianeto” caused, perhaps paradoxically, not by the “buio d’inferno,” but by our love for shining light.

-Virgil provides a snapshot of the night sky in Inferno 11.112-115, the fourth normative indication of time in the poem (following Inferno 1.37-41; Inferno 2.1; Inferno 7.97-99).
+Virgil provides a snapshot of the night sky in Inferno 11.112-115, the fourth indication of fabula time in the poem (following Inferno 1.37-41; Inferno 2.1; Inferno 7.97-99).
 The information of these verses is that Pisces is just now glittering above the horizon, while the Wagon (Ursa Major) lies over Caurus (the north-western wind).
-To determine the time indicated by this utterance, we must recall that the Sun is in Aires, the first sign of the Zodiac.
-Pisces, on the other hand, is the twelfth sign of the Zodiac, making it the sign that crosses the horizon just before Aries.
-With Pisces just crossing the horizon, we can already determine that the Sun has not yet risen.
+To determine the time indicated by this utterance, we must recall that the sun is in Aries, the first sign of the zodiac.
+Pisces, on the other hand, is the twelfth and final sign of the Zodiac, making it the sign that rises above the horizon just before Aries does.
+With Pisces on the horizon in Inferno 11, we can determine that the sun (in Aries) still has not yet risen.

-While a solar day is the amount of time it takes for the Earth to rotate such that the Sun appears to travel from the meridian (the highest point in the sky; noon) on one day to the meridian on the next, a sidereal day is the amount of time it takes for the Earth to rotate such that any of the fixed stars appears to travel from meridian to meridian.
-Recall that everything rises on the eastern horizon.
-Since, in the Ptolemaic understanding of the cosmos, the Sun is a wandering star that moves from West to East at a rate of 1-degree per day, the solar day—which we know to be 24 hours long—is just slightly longer than the sidereal day, which is only 23 hours and 56 minutes long.
-The 1-degree eastward displacement of the Sun each day with respect to the fixed stars is what results in this slight 4-minute difference between the solar and sidereal day.
+While a solar day is the amount of time it takes for the earth to rotate such that the sun appears to travel from the meridian (the highest point in the sky; noon) on one day to the meridian on the next, a sidereal day is the amount of time it takes for the earth to rotate such that any of the fixed stars appears to travel from meridian to meridian.
+The difference between a solar day and a sidereal day is equal to the quotidian differential caused by the sun’s annual motion.
+Recall that everything in the sky appears to rise on the eastern horizon and move westward due to the earth’s rotation; in the Ptolemaic model of the cosmos, however, there is no recognition of this fundamental cause for celestial movement.
+As such, the sun is a “wandering” star that—in addition to the basic westward movement of everything in the sky—also appears to move from west to east at a rate of approximately 1-degree per day.
+For this reason the solar day is just slightly longer than the sidereal day, which is only 23 hours and 56 minutes long.

-Given that it takes 23 hours and 56 minutes for the fixed stars to appear to make one full rotation and complete a sidereal day, a new sign of the Zodiac must appear on the eastern horizon just under every two hours.
-Therefore, with Pisces just now darting over the horizon, we are just about two hours from sunrise.
-The location of Pisces alone is enough to indicate the general time at this point in the journey, though we are also given information about Ursa Major (“’l Carro”).
-The diagram above is an approximate depiction of all the stars which appear in the sky above Jerusalem in the Spring, moments before sunrise.
+Given that it takes 23 hours and 56 minutes for the fixed stars to appear to make one full rotation and complete a sidereal day, a new sign of the zodiac must appear on the eastern horizon just under every two hours.
+Therefore, with Pisces just now darting over the horizon, we are about two hours from sunrise.
+The location of Pisces alone would be enough to indicate the general time at this point in the journey, though we are also given information about Ursa Major (“’l Carro”).
+The diagram above is an approximate depiction of all the stars which appear in the sky above Jerusalem in the spring, moments before sunrise.
 The two which Virgil chooses to highlight are marked: (1) Pisces darting over the horizon, evidenced in two circles on the left of the diagram and (2) the carro—“wain” or “wagon,” i.e. Ursa Major—located in the northwestern quadrant.
-The light purple line that passes through the diagram as a partial circle denotes the Ecliptic, which of course is not a visible line in the sky, but a theoretical one imagined in order to simplify mathematical astronomy.
+The light purple line that passes through the diagram as a partial circle denotes the ecliptic, which of course is not a visible line in the sky, but a theoretical one imagined in order to aid mathematical astronomy.

 Boccaccio in his Esposizioni sopra la commedia di Dante (accessed via dartmouth.dante.edu) echoes the precise language used by Isidore to describe the northwestern wind, Caurus: